 What does the background of the figures suggest?
 Where is the action taking place, and how does the background relate to this action?

 What is going on in the advertisement, and what significance does this action have?
 Assuming that the advertisement represents part of a narrative, what can we conclude about what has led to this particular moment in time?
-That is, what is the plot
+That is, what is the plot?

 Signs and Symbols 9.
 What symbols and signs appear in the advertisement?
 What role do they play in stimulating positive feelings about or desire for the product or service being advertised?